 Large organizations, public companies, and chartered banks retain Frank to conduct internal investigations and to respond to enterprise-threatening events.
 He regularly advises public bodies, non-profits and oversight agencies, including the Toronto Police Services Board, about regulatory, criminal and constitutional law.
 Few lawyers in Canada have Frank’s experience in managing the overlapping demands of concurrent criminal and regulatory investigations and the media to guide organizations safely through a crisis.

+Frank has been listed in Best Lawyers International since 2008.
+He was recently selected as Best Lawyers’ 2015 Toronto Criminal Defence Lawyer of the Year.
 Named one of the 25 Most Influential Lawyers in Canada in 2010 and past President of the Criminal Lawyers’ Association (CLA), he has frequently appeared as counsel before the Supreme Court of Canada.
 He regularly represents individuals and corporations under investigation or who are the target of enforcement proceedings by police and regulatory agencies.
 He was nominated by his peers as one of the country’s leading Business Crime Defence and Investigations practitioners in Who’s Who Legal: Canada.
 This year he was nominated by his American colleagues to become a fellow of the American Board of Criminal Lawyers as the only active Canadian criminal lawyer.
 The criteria for acceptance as a fellow of the ABCL include the highest standards of professional ethics and criminal defence litigation skills.

 Frank is a Fellow of the American College of Trial Lawyers, the premier organization of trial lawyers in North America.
 Membership is extended by invitation and only after rigorous peer review.
 Fewer than 1 percent of the bar in any U.S. state or Canadian province is invited to join the College.